agustinmiura/apps/README.md

 Collections of apps that I have created .
 ========================================

-* Layout : Layouts with flexbox
+* layout : Layouts with flexbox
 *